On this page:

-A concert of songs from different genres to suit the occasion, venue or host.
+A concert of songs from different genres to suit the occasion, venue or host, from a home to a concert hall.
 The programme can range from jazz to folk song to opera.
 Black bow tie or more casual event, piano or band accompaniment.
 Corporate or social.
 Contact Tayo to discuss your requirements.

 HALF MOON.
 A 15-minute play by Tayo Aluko